emumba-msft-data-pipelines/jll-one-click-deployments/datasets/jll/USAFacts-data/public/Readme.md

 Follow these steps to see and update values of secrets in key vault.

 1. Type Key vaults in the search bar inside azure portal.
-Click Key vaults.
+Click **Key vaults**.

 ![key vault](./images/kv1.png)

-2. Click on your key vault's name and click Secrets in the left panel.
+2. Click on your key vault's name and click **Secrets** in the left panel.
+Click on the secret's name.

 ![key vault](./images/kv9.png)

 3. To see the secret's value click on the hexadecimal string under Version (CURRENT VERSION only initially).
-Now click Show Secret Value to see the secret's value.
+Now click *Show Secret Value* to see the secret's value.

 ![key vault](./images/kv10.png)

 ![key vault](./images/kv11.png)

-4. To update the secret's value, click on New Version under the secret's name and above the version list.
-Enter the secret's value against Value field and click Create.
+4. To update the secret's value, click on **New Version** under the secret's name and above the version list.
+Enter the secret's value against *Value* field and click *Create*.

 ![key vault](./images/kv12.png)